hasanhaja/visualization-assignment/README.md

   - The object `wGL` stores the arrays that will fill the different WebGL buffers and its size.
   - The object `Images` holds defaults and images, as well as error states such as the property `userImageOK`.
 - The main function is `startup()` and it initialized things and it instantiates the WebGL context by calling the function [`createGLContext()`](#WebGLcontext-shadersNew.js).
+- Shader
+  - The function `gl.compileShader()` will compile the shader to then be linked.
+  - The function `linkProgram()` creates executable versions of the shaders for the GPU.
+  - The function `useProgram()` installs the program in the GPU if it contains valid code and is linked successfully.
+- `onLoad`: I think the general structure is:
+  - Get the WebGL context
+  - Initialize the shaders
+  - Initialize the buffers
+  - Initialize the lights
+  - Render the scene, which I think is constantly writing to the buffers first and then re-rendering.
+    > I think this because of the `bindBuffer()` and the `bufferData()` functions that bind the vertices buffer, normal buffers and etc to a `gl.ARRAY_BUFFER` object and a `gl.ELEMENT_ARRAY_BUFFER` object.

 ## Notes of the JS files